 Perth and Fremantle Tour + Boat to Rottnest Island

-On this tour of Perth and Fremantle, we'll explore two of Australia's cities.
-You'll board a ferry to enjoy the waters of Rottnest Island.
+On this tour of Perth and Fremantle, you will have the opportunity to board a ferry to enjoy the crystal clear waters of Rottnest Island.
 Description.
+At the scheduled time, we will pick you up from your hotel to begin the tour of Perth.

 • 10 hours